taanielj/dotfiles/README.md

 ## Installation

 **Warning**: The `install.sh` script will overwrite existing configurations for Zsh, Tmux, and Neovim.
-Existing files are backed up to `~/config-backup` before the installation.
+Existing files are backed up to `~/config-backup` before the installation. fh
 1. Clone this repository:
    ```
    git clone https://github.com/yourusername/dotfiles.git